anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Be glad of life because it gives you the chance to love, to work, to play, and to look up at the stars.
+Quote: The teacher who is indeed wise does not bid you to enter the house of his wisdom but rather leads you to the threshold of your mind.

-By: Henry van Dyke Jr.
+By: Kahlil Gibran